seanhagen/jane-code-challenge/README.md

 1. Download the appropriate binary [from the latest release](https://github.com/seanhagen/jane-code-challenge/releases/latest).
 2. Use `mage` to build a binary on your computer -- see below.

+The binaries on the release page are built using [`gox`](https://github.com/mitchellh/gox), which makes cross-compilation for Go a snap.

 # Mage Targets